-5.2.1 Trigger channels
+5.2.1.
+Trigger channels

 The results from RHIC have clearly pointed out the importance of probes at intermediate and high $p{\rm T}$, such as leading hadrons, dihadron correlations and spectra, and azimuthal distributions of hadrons carrying charm.
-At the LHC, studies of high $p{\rm T}$ hadron production can be extended from the present RHIC statistical limit of $p{\rm T} < 20~{\rm GeV/c}$ to transverse energies of several hundred GeV/c.
+At the LHC, studies of high $p{\rm T}$ hadron production can be extended from the present RHIC statistical limit of $p{\rm T} < 20\,{\rm GeV/c}$ to transverse energies of several hundred GeV/c.
 Similarly, studies of open and hidden heavy-flavour physics at the LHC will be extended to include b-quark production.
 Studies of vector bosons and fully formed jets in heavy-ion collisions will become possible for the first time.
 As is currently the case at RHIC, the corresponding studies at the LHC will ultimately be limited by the statistics given by production rates and integrated luminosity.
 The Level-1 and HLT triggers are essential for maximising the physics reach of CMS within these constraints.

-The high granularity of the CMS silicon pixel tracker allows the reconstruction of a large fraction of the produced charged hadrons even in central PbPb collisions (see Section 7.3) [165].
+The high granularity of the CMS silicon pixel tracker allows the reconstruction of a large fraction of the produced charged hadrons even in central PbPb collisions (see Section 7.3) [168].
 The current execution time of the track reconstruction algorithm (\sim 1200 s for a central event) prohibits running the full reconstruction on each event at the HLT level.
-While future studies will explore the possibility of running regional tracking to detect high $p{\rm T}$ hadrons, including those from heavy flavour decays, the present trigger studies are focussed on channels related to calorimeter and muon chamber triggers.
-Figure 5.1-left summaries the production cross sections of some of the relevant physics channels, obtained using NLO pQCD (for the $Q\overline{Q}$, see Section 6.1) and version 6.326 of the PYTHIA event generator for the rest (Section 7.2).
-The range of cross sections of interest extends over 10 orders of magnitude, leading to the corresponding variation in production rates shown in Fig. 5.1-right.
-There, the production rates were calculated for an average luminosity of $\langle \mathcal{L} \rangle = 4 \times 10^{26} \, {\rm cm}^{-2} {\rm s}^{-1}$ and minimum bias (i.e. impact-parameter averaged) PbPb collisions with an average number of binary nucleon-nucleon collisions, $\langle N{\rm coll} \rangle$, of 400 [102].
+While future studies will explore the possibility of running regional tracking to detect high p_T hadrons, including those from heavy flavour decays, the present trigger studies are focussed on channels related to calorimeter and muon chamber triggers.
+Figure 5.1-left summaries the production cross sections of some of the relevant physics channels, obtained using NLO pQCD (for the QQ, see Section 6.1, and prompt photons) and version 6.326 of the PYTHIA event generator for the rest (Section 7.2).
+The bottom line indicates the expected 1-event statistics reach for the nominal PbPb integrated luminosity of 0.5 nb-1 equivalent to 20 pb-1 in proton-proton collisions.
+The range of cross sections of interest extends over 10 orders of magnitude, leading to the corresponding variation in production rates shown in figure 5.1-right.
+There, the production rates were calculated for an average luminosity of $\langle \mathcal{L} \rangle = 4 \times 10^{26} \, \text{cm}^{-2} \, \text{s}^{-1}$ and minimum bias (i.e. impact-parameter averaged) PbPb collisions with an average number of binary nucleon-nucleon collisions, $\langle N{\text{coll}} \rangle$, of 400 [105].